maxbyte9p/oelabox/docs/topics/about-TechnicalAspectsOfOelaBox.md

 The Koji server is where the magic happens.
 Koji is a build system for Enterprise Linux.
 The Koji server is actually made up of a few different smaller pieces.

 ##### Koji Builder
-The Koji Builder or kojid is essentially a builder node that takes request from the Koji Hub.
+The Koji Builder or kojid is essentially a builder node that takes requests from the Koji Hub.
 At least one Koji builder is required for our use case.
 Multiple builders are expected in order to build other architectures however.

 ##### Koji Hub
 The Koji Hub is what users interact with and send build jobs to.
 Its job is to relay build tasks from the users to the builders.
 The Koji Hub uses an XML-RPC API to communicate with clients.
 It is paired with Koji Web to make it accessible over HTTP using Apache.